Category-Oriented Representation Learning for Image to Multi-Modal Retrieval: Experiment

-By comparing \textit{Mixer/Mixer-E} and \textit{DSSM-C}, we can see fine-grained classification loss is better for large-scale retrieval tasks.
-Because the fine-grained product ID label naturally meets our needs while the coarse-grained label provides little helpful information.
-Besides, see Table~\ref{tab:alilive_results}, as the products in Taobao Live is fine-grained, we can see adding coarse-grained classification loss is even harmful by comparing \textit{DSSM-C} and \textit{DSSM}.
+By comparing \textit{Ours/Ours-E} and \textit{DSSM-C}, we can see fine-grained classification loss is better for large-scale retrieval tasks.
+Because the fine-grained category label naturally meets our needs for discriminating subtle differences between samples.
+While the coarse-grained label provides little helpful information.
+Besides, see Table~\ref{tab:alilive_results}, as the products in Taobao Live is more fine-grained, we can see adding coarse-grained classification loss is even harmful by comparing \textit{DSSM-C} and \textit{DSSM}.

 The proposed large-scale classification paradigm for multi-modal retrieval relies on adequate samples in large-scale categories.
 We conduct experiments to study the number of samples in one category in AliProduct, where the maximum number of samples per category is clipped.
 See Table~\ref{tab:taobaolive_ablation}, the retrieval performance improves significantly when more samples are accessible in one category.